-Creativity in the Kitchen
+Creativity in the Kitchen: Make Recipes Your Own

 Recipes are Guidelines, Not Rules.
-Get Creative!
+Use Your Creativity in the Kitchen!

 You don’t have to be a trained chef to cook something delicious in the kitchen.
 Just follow the recipe, right?
+Being told to use our creativity in the kitchen can be a bit intimidating… I mean, what if we mess something up??

 Recipes are an amazing tool.
 They can encourage us to cook for ourselves and get more comfortable in the kitchen.
 When I began experimenting in the kitchen and cooking for myself—long before I started Mind Over Munch—recipes were my best friend!
 With the ingredients and instructions right in front of me, I had the confidence to try making new foods.